Legal

 NativeMade is a marketplace exclusively for verified Native American artisans.
 To sell, you represent and warrant that:

-• You are an enrolled member of a U.S. federally recognized tribe, a state-recognized tribe, or a certified Indian artisan as defined by the Indian Arts and Crafts Act of 1990 (25 U.S.C. § 305 et seq.).
+- You are an enrolled member of a U.S. federally and/or state-recognized tribe or a certified Indian artisan as defined by the Indian Arts and Crafts Act of 1990 (25 U.S.C. § 305 et seq.).

 NativeMade reserves the right to approve, suspend, or revoke seller status at its sole discretion, including for material misrepresentation of tribal affiliation or origin.